Ciao, welcome back to my blog!

--extra virgin olive oil
+-2 tbsp of extra virgin olive oil

--half tablespoon of salted butter (Lurpark is the best for me)
+-Half tablespoon of salted butter

--grated Parmesan cheese
+-Grated Parmesan cheese

 -Place the sliced leek in a bowl full of water and wash it well to get rid of the dirt and sand it might be inside.
 Use a colander to drain it and pat it dry with a clean towel.